REDeLapp/Panama-Papers-Network-Analysis/README.md

 ![](images/zoom.png)
 ![](images/legend_types.png)

-As seen in table X, intermediary type nodes have the larger average number of degrees within the subgraph.
+As seen in table 2, intermediary type nodes have the larger average number of degrees within the subgraph.

 | Type          | Average Number of Degrees|
 | ------------- |-------------:|